-Jennifer joined Harris & Brun in 2016, after practicing with a leading insurance defence firm in Vancouver since 2007.
-Jennifer was appointed a Queen’s Counsel in 2021.
-Her practice focuses on civil litigation and professional regulation, with an emphasis on claims arising from professional liability, occupiers’ liability, recreational accidents, and motor vehicle accidents.
-She represents her clients in both litigation and regulatory contexts, before all levels of court in British Columbia and before their respective governing bodies and administrative tribunals.
-Jennifer’s experience includes litigating personal injury matters involving mild and complicated traumatic brain injuries; neurological injuries including spinal cord injuries; significant orthopaedic injuries; psychiatric and psychological injuries; and chronic pain.
-Her advice is routinely sought on insurance matters in the realms of litigation, coverage, subrogation, audits, policy wordings, and risk management.
+Jennifer is a lawyer and director of Harris & Brun Law Corporation.
+She was appointed a Queen’s Counsel in 2021.
+Her practice focuses on civil litigation and professional regulation.
+She represents her clients in both litigation and regulatory contexts, before all levels of court in British Columbia and before governing bodies and administrative tribunals.
+Jennifer’s advice is routinely sought on health law matters and insurance matters in the realms of litigation, investigation, inquiry, discipline, credentialing and privileging, coverage, subrogation, audits, policy wordings, and risk management.

 Jennifer is a persuasive advocate for her clients, having earned a Bachelor of Science; a Bachelor of Laws; and a Master of Laws specializing in civil litigation and dispute resolution.
-Further, Jennifer completed a judicial law clerkship at the Supreme Court of British Columbia prior to being called to the Bar.
-Nationally, Jennifer was elected an executive member of the Young Lawyers – Canadian Bar Association (YL-CBA) from 2010-2014, serving as President from 2012-2013.
-Jennifer has remained active in the Canadian Bar Association and more recently was elected in 2017 to the CBA British Columbia branch (“CBABC”) Provincial Council and Executive Committee; and in 2018 to the position of CBABC Secretary-Treasurer.
-Jennifer was CBABC Vice-President during 2019 and took on the challenging role of CBABC President for the 2020-21 term starting September 1.
-She is also a member of several other professional associations including the Medical Legal Society of British Columbia.
+She also completed a judicial law clerkship at the Supreme Court of British Columbia.
+Jennifer served as national president of the Young Lawyers – Canadian Bar Association (YL-CBA) in 2012-13 and as Canadian Bar Association – BC Branch president in 2020-21.

 Jennifer was featured in “On the Front Cover,” of the November, 2020 issue of The Advocate magazine.